Nine Dishonest Sales Practices

 4. failure to develop the subdivision as planned.
 Many buyers rely upon the developer’s contractual agreement or a verbal promise to develop the subdivision in a certain way.
 The promised attractions that influenced your purchase (golf course, marina, swimming pool, etc.) may never materialize after you become an owner.
 If they are provided, it may be only after a long delay.
 If you are planning on immediate vacation use of the property, or are working toward a specific retirement date, you may find that the special features promised of the development are not available when you need them.3. misrepresentation of facts about the subdivision.
 This is where the property report offers an added measure of protection.
 A sales agent may offer false or incomplete information relating to either a distant subdivision or one which you visit.
 Misrepresentations often relate to matters such as the legal title, claims against it, latent dangers (such as swamps or cliffs), unusual physical features (such as poor drainage), restrictions on use, or lack of necessary facilities and utilities.
 It is always good to have the contact of a local drainage and plumbing contractor.
 So, if you’re suffering from blocked drains Kent, you can have everything fixed in no time.
 Read the property report carefully with an eye to omissions, generalizations, or unproved statements that may tend to mislead you.
 If you are concerned about overlooking something important, discuss the report and the contract with a lawyer who understands real estate matters, and you can find good lawyer resources for this at sites like www.gibsonhugheslaw.com/law-firm/ that offer their services online.
 The developer also may use advertisements that imply that certain facilities and amenities are currently available when they are not.
 Read the property report to determine whether these facilities and amenities are actually completed, or proposed to be completed in the future.
 If the company advertises sales on credit terms, the Truth in Lending Act requires the sales contract to fully set forth all terms of financing.
 This information must include total cost, simple annual interest, and total finance charges.

 5. failure to deliver deeds and/or title insurance policies.
 Documents relating to the sales transaction may not be delivered as promised.
 Some sales in the promotional land development industry are made by contract for a deed to be delivered when the purchaser makes the last payment under the terms of the contract.
 A dishonest developer may fail to deliver the deed, or deliver it only after a long delay.
 A sales agent may offer false or incomplete information.
+If you need insurance fast, then contact professionals to get an insurance quote.

 6. abusive treatment and high-pressure sales tactics.
 Some sales agents drive prospective customers around a subdivision in automobiles equipped with citizen band radios which provide a running commentary on lot sales in progress.
 The customer may be misled by this and other sales techniques to believe that desirable lots are selling rapidly and that a hurried choice must be made.
 Hurrying the buyers into a purchase they may later regret is only one ploy of high-pressure sales agents.
 More offensive is abusive language used to embarrass customers who delay an immediate decision to buy.
 In some instances, hesitant buyers have been isolated in remote or unfamiliar places where transportation is controlled by the sales agent or the agent’s organization.